colerogers/firex-firestore-fcm-push-notifications/README.md

     topic: 'mytopic',
     notification: {
         title: 'New Notification',
-        body: 'We missed you!'
+        body: 'Hi from Firebase!'
     }
 });
 ```

-You can specify both topics or individual devices, check out the PREINSTALL file for more info.
+You can specify a topic or individual devices, not both.
+Check out the PREINSTALL file for more info on this restriction.

 #### Additional Setup

-Before installing this extension, make sure your Firebase project has both a Firestore and a Cloud Messaging instance.
+Before installing this extension, your project must have a Firestore database and a Firebase Cloud Messaging instance with registered devices to recieve notifications.

 #### Configuration Paramaters

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Notification documents collection: What is the path to the collection that contains the documents used to build and send the notifications?
+* Notification documents collection: The path to the collection that contains the documents used to send push notifications.